 3. CORPORATE LANDSCAPE

-While large global companies have been involved in conventional carbon capture research and development for many years, we’re now starting to see a noticeable increase in corporate interest and engagement with a far broader range of Circular Carbon solutions, which is both extremely positive and absolutely essential for the large scale deployment of the circular carbon solutions we need to address climate change in the time available.
-While corporate intersections points with the sector are still clustered at the “front end” of technology development (R&D and investment in technology developers), there are a growing array of different ways that companies are engaging, from supplying critical components to the market, to commercializing their own solutions, hosting commercial demonstration projects, and collaborating across institutional boundaries.
-These activities, however, are just emerging and there is evidence that there is still a general lack of strategic clarity about their role in, and the impact on their businesses of, the Circular Carbon Economy.
-Given the slow pace of change in large organizations, this might be understandable; but it may not be enough.
+While corporate intersection points are still clustered at the “front end” of technology development (R&D and investment in technology developers), corporations are also engaging by supplying critical components to the market, commercializing their own solutions, hosting commercial demonstration projects, and collaborating across institutional boundaries.
+These activities, however, are still just emerging and there is evidence that there is a general lack of strategic clarity about their role in, and the impact on their businesses of, the Circular Carbon Economy.
+Given the slow pace of change in large organizations, this may be understandable; but it may not be enough.

 Number of corporates